 Most Affordable States To Live In: Missouri

-Missouri is another state with extremely affordable housing rated at about 70% of the national average.
+Missouri is another state with extremely affordable housing rated at about 70% of the national average making it one of the cheapest areas to live.
 While the cost of groceries and utilities are on par with the rest of the country, the saving opportunities are tremendous.

 Missouri also offers a rich job market in specialty areas like biotech, as well as plenty of opportunities in retail and service.
 St. Louis is ranked as one of the best American cities to live in as a result of its affordability and vibrant culture.